-Fisher’s philosophy is built on finding the few companies that can grow at a sustainably high rate over long periods of time.
-While the typical Graham investment might have a holding period of a few years (1-3 years), Fisher’s was decades.
+Fisher’s philosophy is built on finding the handful of companies that can grow at a sustainably high rate over long periods of time.
+While the typical Graham investment might have a holding period of one to three years, Fisher’s was decades.

 The difference in holding periods hints at the prevalence of opportunities for each strategy.
-Graham had a small steady supply, while Fisher’s were rare.
+Graham had a small steady supply.
+Fisher’s were rare.

-So when it came time to sell, Fisher’s response was hopefully never…not even if it gets “expensive.”
+So when it came time to sell, Fisher’s response was hopefully never.
+Not even if the stock gets “expensive.”
 His investment in Motorola is a great example: